-Chapters awarded grant money must allow ample time for attending State Government Relations staff to give an “AAFP Update” or other presentation during the Advocacy Day Event.
+Chapters awarded grant money must allow ample time for attending Center for State Policy staff to give an “AAFP Update” or other presentation during the Advocacy Day Event.
 This presentation will be no shorter than 30 minutes, but no longer than 60 minutes, including time for questions and answers by attendees.

 In addition, chapters must make every effort during the planning process of the advocacy day event to have formal interactions with various state legislators.
 This includes (but is not limited to) scheduling small meetings between attendees and legislators or having legislators address attendees and answer questions during the training day.
 Chapters may plan less formal interactions between legislators and members (e.g., breakfast with legislators); however, these events must be held in addition to formal meetings with legislators to discuss specific issue "asks."